 Image: Compensating factors for debt ratios in manual underwriting.
 Source: HUD Handbook 4000.1

 HUD gives mortgage lenders some leeway to approve borrowers with DTI ratios higher than the above-stated limits, as long as the lender can find and document "significant compensating factors."

 A partial list of compensating factors is presented below.

-- Cash reserves: We touched on this earlier, under "savings."
-Lenders can make DTI exceptions for borrowers who have substantial cash reserves in the bank.
-In this context, "substantial" means the borrower has at least three months worth of mortgage payments in the bank after closing.
+- Cash reserves: Mortgage lenders can sometimes make DTI exceptions for borrowers who have substantial cash reserves in the bank.
+In this context, "substantial" typically means that the borrower has at least one to three months worth of mortgage payments in the bank after closing.
 The exact requirement can vary depending on the loan parameters.

-- Minimal increase: If the FHA loan being sought will only cause a minimal increase in the borrower's housing expense, he or she may still qualify for an FHA loan with a higher-than-average debt burden.
+- Minimal increase: If the home loan being assumed will only result in a minimal increase in the borrower's monthly housing expense, he or she may still qualify for an FHA loan with a higher-than-average debt burden.

 Note: Mortgage applicants don't necessarily have to meet all of these compensating factors.
 One or more may be sufficient for FHA qualification purposes.

-To learn more about FHA debt-to-income ratios in 2015, and the compensating factors that could allow you to circumvent them, you can refer to the Single Family Housing Policy Handbook (HUD Handbook 4000.1) or speak to a HUD-approved lender.
+To learn more about FHA debt-to-income ratios in 2021, and the compensating factors that could allow you to circumvent them, you can refer to the Single Family Housing Policy Handbook (HUD Handbook 4000.1) or speak to a HUD-approved lender.